eea/art17-consultation/docs/user/source/conclusions.rst

 ---------------

-All registered users can propose corrections to the automatic assessments by adding a manual assessment on the Species/Habitat data summaries page.
+All registered users can propose corrections to the automatic assessments by adding a manual assessment on each of the Species/Habitat data summaries pages.
 The user is allowed to add only one record for each period, subject and region.
 In order to add an assessment a bio-region must be selected.